What is our Mission?

 What is our History?

-We are your brother, your sister, the man across the street, the person next to you in the pew.
+We are your sibling, the person across the street, the person next to you in the pew.

 In a given year, one in every four people (26.2%, according to the National Institute on Mental Health) is dealing with a mental illness, also known as a brain disorder.